dyaniel96/elevatorui/README.md

 ![HW1 Yan](https://user-images.githubusercontent.com/15820167/65186337-10b31280-da2f-11e9-9af8-aa7599a2b049.gif)
 Size: 3 ft x 2 ft

 There are 5 buttons for each floor.
 Close and Open buttons on the bottom.
-An emergency button on the bottom right.
+An emergency button on the bottom right.<br/>
-More information on the top panel which tells the date, weather, capacity, and current floor.
+More information on the top panel which tells the date, weather, capacity, and current floor.<br/>
-There is a speaker which will announce the current floor and the direction it is going.
+There is a speaker which will announce the current floor and the direction it is going.<br/>